turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 ## Optional Next Steps

-Check out Chapter 6 (pages 105 - 139) of [Sandi Metz's Practical Object Oriented Design in Ruby](http://www.r-5.org/files/books/computers/dev-teams/diagrams/Sandi_Metz-Practical_Object-Oriented_Design_in_Ruby-EN.pdf).
+* Check out Chapter 6 (pages 105 - 139) of [Sandi Metz's Practical Object Oriented Design in Ruby](http://www.r-5.org/files/books/computers/dev-teams/diagrams/Sandi_Metz-Practical_Object-Oriented_Design_in_Ruby-EN.pdf).
 Toward the end of the chapter, Metz talks about an alternative design pattern to using `super` which is beyond the scope of today's lesson but that you may find interesting.
+* Google "Composition vs. Inheritance in Ruby" for some more perspectives on when to use inheritance and when to include a module.